oopsmails/general-info/General/vscode-usage.md

 - Select all occurrences of current selection Ctrl+Shift+L
 - Select all occurrences of current word Ctrl+F2

+- wheel click + drag, to select
+- ctrl + g, go to line

 - Settings, search zoom, put -0.3 for smaller, try around -0.5 or -0.2....

 ## Extensions